virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 25: 2018-03-08
+> R2D25 - PR accepted for updates to these "Spark Notes" for the Pragmatic Programmer. 💪 Lots of great information—check it out! #100DaysOfCode https://github.com/HugoMatilla/The-Pragmatic-Programmer

 ## R2 Day 24: 2018-03-07 Wednesday

 > Refined the styles for my video grid section inspired by the amazing UX designer [Krista Lacida](http://www.kristalacida.com/contact/).
 (Video functionality to come later.)